paulaamaya/notebook-dps/docs/design-patterns.md

         Auction auction = new Auction();
         Bidder bidder1 = new Bidder();
         Bidder bidder2 = new Bidder();
-        Bidder bidder3 = new Bidder();

-        auction.addBidder(bidder1);
+        // Add the bidders to the auction auction.addBidder(bidder1);
         auction.addBidder(bidder2);
-        auction.addBidder(bidder3);

-        Auctioneer auctioneer = auction.auctioneer;
-        auctioneer.receiveBid(bidder1.makeBid(20, "Bid01"));
-        auctioneer.receiveBid(bidder2.makeBid(50, "Bid02"));
+        // Have the auctioneer receive bids from the bidders
+        // If a higher bid is made, all the bidders are automatically notified of the update auction.auctioneer.receiveBid(bidder1.makeBid(50));
+        auction.auctioneer.receiveBid(bidder2.makeBid(70));
+        auction.auctioneer.receiveBid(bidder1.makeBid(100));

     }
 }

-/**
-* A class for a Bid in an auction.
-A bid has an amount and an ID.
-*/
-public class Bid {

-    int amount;
-    String id;

-    public Bid(int amount, String id){
-        this.amount = amount;
-        this.id = id;
-    }
-}
 ```

+``
+The highest bid is now 50 with ID: 1
+The highest bid is now 50 with ID: 1
+The highest bid is now 70 with ID: 2
+The highest bid is now 70 with ID: 2
+The highest bid is now 100 with ID: 3
+The highest bid is now 100 with ID: 3
+``

 # Decorator Pattern

 Attaches additional responsibilities to an object dynamically.
 The decorator pattern involves a set of decorating classes that are used to wrap concrete components.
 Decorators provide a flexible alternative to subclassing for extending functionality.

 ![Decorator UML](decorator-uml.png)